ECE498-LearnLab/learnlab/README.md

 docker-compose up
 ```

-If changes to engagement are not being registered, add `build` flag:
+If changes to engagement are not being registered, execute the following before running:
 ```
 docker-compose build engagement
 ```